devdezzies/devdezzies/README.md

-Hi, my name is Abdullah and I study Computer Science.
+Hi, my name is Abdullah and I study computer science.